Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 For key and star count splits, there are 4 options for split timing.
 Level change is the default for golds accuracy but
 	there's also xcam, grab, and classic
 - classic is the aglab autosplitter behavior.
-It will split after fadeout or after Mario is actionable after the save prompt for a nonstop star/key.
+It will split after a fadeout or after Mario is actionable after the save prompt for a nonstop star/key.
 This is most useful for stars that warp you back to the same level.
 - to specify which split option you want, you can add -x or -xcam for xcam, -g or -grab for grab, -c or -classic for classic